hernanponcedeleon/Dat3M/README.md

 Further options can be specified using `--<option>=<value>`.
 Common options include:
 - `bound`: unrolling bound for the BMC (default is 1).
 - `solver`: specifies which SMT solver to use as a backend.
 Since we use [JavaSMT](https://github.com/sosy-lab/java-smt), several SMT solvers are supported depending on the OS and the used SMT logic (default is Z3).
 - `method`: specifies which solving method to use.
-Option `caat` (the default one) uses a customized solver for memory consistency.
-Options `incremental` and `assume` solve a monolithic formula using incremental/assume-based SMT solving.
+Option `lazy` (the default one) uses a customized solver for memory consistency.
+Option `eager` solves a monolithic formula using SMT solving.

 Dartagnan supports input non-determinism using the [SVCOMP](https://sv-comp.sosy-lab.org/2020/index.php) command `__VERIFIER_nondet_X`.